Kotri Bridge

-Kotri Bridge (کوٹری پل) is a road-rail bridge situated between Kotri and Hyderabad on Indus river in Sindh, Pakistan.
+Kotri Bridge (کوٹری پل) is a road-rail bridge situated between Kotri and Hyderabad on Indus River in Sindh, Pakistan.

 History

 It was opened to traffic on 25 May 1900 and was reconstructed in 1931.
 It stretches over five spans and the total length of the bridge is 1948 ft.

-It has single railway track and roads on either side of railway track.
-In the early 1980s another railway bridge was constructed for railway traffic side by side to old bridge.
-It is known as Mehran Railway Bridge.
-Kotri Bridge is still in use for one way railway and two way road traffic.
+It has a single railway track and roads on either side of railway track.
+In the early 1980s another railway bridge, known as Mehran Railway Bridge, was constructed alongside the old bridge.
+Kotri Bridge is still in use for one-way railway and two-way road traffic.